 The Kentucky Society of Health-System Pharmacists (KSHP) is the membership organization that works on behalf of pharmacists in Kentucky who practice in hospitals and health systems.
-For 53 years, we have been on the forefront of efforts to improve medication use and enhance patient safety.
+Since 1960 we have been on the forefront of efforts to improve medication use and enhance patient safety.
 Our advocacy efforts, publications, and educational offerings are designed to advance your practice as you improve patient care.
 If you haven't already please JOIN us in our efforts!

 From the President

 Happy (almost) Spring, KSHP

 I would venture to say that most of you find yourselves quite busy this time of year, the height of activity in the residency lifecycle.
 Rest